Aloe vera is a world-renowned medicinal plant. Without any doubt, it is the most potent skin-healing herb.

-Regardless of the reasons behind growing aloe vera, many gardeners make many mistakes while attempting to keep this herb alive.
+Regardless of the reasons for growing aloe vera, gardeners make many mistakes while attempting to keep this herb alive.

-Growing aloe vera in a soil that doesn’t suit its needs can result in its death.
+Growing aloe vera in soil that doesn’t suit its needs can result in its death.
 It’s as if you’re trying to keep a fish alive out of water.

 Understanding Your Aloe Vera’s Soil Needs

 The absence of one of these elements could affect the herb’s growth rate or even its chances of survival.

-Aloe Vera Potting Soil:
+Aloe Vera Potting Soil

 It’s time to choose your potting soil, so let’s consider the best options available.